 Spin transport in nanostructures

-MBE (Molecular Beam Epitaxy), Thin Film Technology, Nanopatterning
+MBE (Molecular Beam Epitaxy), Ultrathin Film Technology, Nanopatterning

 For the europium chalcogenides EuX (X = O, S, Se, Te) the central issue in the 60s and 70s was the exchange interaction between the atomic-like, localized 4f states and the 5d, 6s band states and their involvement in the magnetooptical properties.